-Grades 9 Semester 2 periods/cycle .2 credit 5105 PE
+Grade 9 Semester .25 credit 5105 PE

 The ninth grade Physical Education course focuses on the physical development of each student.
 In addition, emphasis is placed on developing integral social skills through various physical activities.
 Students have an opportunity to develop social skills including: problem solving, communication, leadership, teamwork, responsibility, and respect for the diverse abilities of their peers.
-Areas of concentration include competitive games, recreational games, and physical fitness activities.
+Areas of concentration include: competitive games, recreational games, and physical fitness activities.
 Students will also participate in the Presidential Youth Fitness Challenge.